 On June 2, 2019, members of the Anne Arundel County Fire and Police Departments went to bat for childhood cancer awareness.
 Following the “Heroes” themed Bowie Baysox game, these two departments squared off in the battle of the ‘Guns & Hoses’ – their annual charity softball game.

-This year, Lieutenant Brad Schriefer, NREMT-P, Engine/Rescue Squad 2, C Shift of the Anne Arundel County Fire Department, and the other members of the firefighter softball team, elected to support The Children’s Cancer Foundation, Inc. They also welcomed CCF families to take part in the activities.
+This year, co-managers of the Anne Arundel County Fire Department recreational softball team Lt.
+Brad Schriefer and Lt.
+Phillip Hunt, elected to support The Children’s Cancer Foundation, Inc. They also welcomed CCF families to take part in the activities.
 The event provided a wonderful afternoon for Logan Johnson and her family as well as Alisha, Jay and Olivia Bartels.
 Logan and Olivia (Liv) were honorary pitchers for the day and threw out pre-game pitches.